 HIPAA allows the requirement to obtain subject authorization to use PHI to be waived by a Privacy Board under certain circumstances.
 HIPAA also allows a covered entity to disclose a limited data set to a researcher if a data use agreement is in place.
 Rutgers' IRBs serve as the institution's Privacy Board, so any request for a waiver of authorization or proposed use of a limited data set must be submitted to the IRB.
-Details about HIPAA waivers and limited data sets/data use agreements are found in the Human Subjects Protection Program Standard Operating Procedures, (HRP-101) MANUAL -Human Research Protection Program Plan.
-You may also find information at the HRPP | IRB's HRPP Guidance Topics | Rutgers Research, then click upon the "Health Insurance Portability and Accountability Act (HIPAA) and Protected Health Information (PHI)" topic section.
+Details about HIPAA waivers and limited data sets/data use agreements are found in the Human Subjects Protection Program Standard Operating Procedures, 1.001 (HRP-101) HUMAN RESEARCH PROTECTION PROGRAM PLAN.
+You may also find information at the HRPP IRB's Guidance Topics online, then click upon the "Health Insurance Portability and Accountability Act (HIPAA) and Protected Health Information (PHI)" topic section.